panagenda/oe-on-az/README.md

 ### config.sh

-The config script will finalize the Appliance configuration.
-This step is only supported with the public IP deployment option.
+> Make sure sure your Appliance is reachable via SSH from your local PC based on the provided hostname before!

+This Script does all the necessary steps which are mentioned in the [Setup Guide](https://img.panagenda.com/download/OfficeExpert/OfficeExpert_SetupGuide_EN.pdf) between page 9 and 14.
 Review our [Setup Guide](https://img.panagenda.com/download/OfficeExpert/OfficeExpert_SetupGuide_EN.pdf) for further information on how to configure the Appliance manually.

 - Sets Hostname and timezone
 - Configures and starts Office Experts
 - Sets a new root password
+- Creates Bot certificates based on the my-oe-secret input

 Execute `./config.sh "my-oe.my-domain.com" "Europe/Berlin" "my-oe-secret" "my-root-password"`

-Make sure sure your Appliance is reachable via SSH and the provided hostname before!

 ## Requirements